Shifted Form [Glass]

 Shifted Glass is my latest experiment in blending tradition with a twist of unpredictability.
 Inspired by my earlier project, ‘Shifted Form [Ceramic]’, I used a modular plaster mold to shake up the usual glassblowing process, letting each piece take on its own unique form.

-Modular Mold
+Modular Mold for Variability

 Material of choice - Glass

 I chose glass for its versatility and ability to capture both light and color in striking ways - qualities that ceramics can’t quite replicate.
+I selected bold, complementary colors to make each object stand out, while still feeling part of a cohesive group.

 The finishes range from glossy, light-catching surfaces to matte areas created with sandblasting, adding another layer of contrast and tactile interest.